-However, your weight gain probably has more to do with the natural aging process and lifestyle choices rather than your birth control.
+Unintentional weight gain likely has more to do with the natural aging process and your overall lifestyle than your choice of birth control.

 An IUD is one form of contraceptive used by people who menstruate.
 It’s a small device that your doctor inserts into your uterus.
 It’s one of the most effective methods of reversible birth control.

 Two forms of IUDs are available: